-The University is not required to provide a timely warning for crimes reported to licensed professional counselors at EWU's Counseling and Psychological Services (CAPs) or for non-Clery reportable crimes.
-Licensed professional counselors at CAPS are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis, if and when they deem it appropriate.
+The University is not required to provide a timely warning for crimes reported to licensed professional counselors employed by EWU's Counseling and Wellness Services (CWS) or for non-Clery reportable crimes.
+Licensed professional counselors employed by CWS are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis, if and when they deem it appropriate.